Counting intersection numbers of closed geodesics on Shimura curves: Overview of the paper

 The individual intersection numbers $\Int_{\Ord}(\phi_1,\phi_2)$ should then have an analogy involving the exponents of primes above $\ell$ in the factorization of $j(\tau_1)-j(\tau_2)$.
 To make such a connection concrete, we require a real quadratic analogue of $j(\tau_1)-j(\tau_2)$, and not just the exponents.
 This connection is the goal of Darmon-Vonk in \cite{DV20}.

-In this work, given $\tau_1,\tau_2$ real quadratic points corresponding to coprime fundamental discriminants $D_1, D_2$ and a prime $p\leq 13$, they $p-$adically construct a $J_p(D_1, D_2)$, which is conjecturally algebraic and belonging to the compositum of ring class fields associated to $D_1, D_2$.
+In this work, given $\tau_1,\tau_2$ real quadratic points corresponding to coprime fundamental discriminants $D_1, D_2$ and a prime $p\leq 13$, they construct a $p$-adic quantity $J_p(D_1, D_2)$, which is conjecturally algebraic and belonging to the compositum of ring class fields associated to $D_1, D_2$.

 \begin{conjecture}[Conjecture 4.26 of \cite{DV20}] Let $\mathfrak{q}$ lie above the integer prime $q\neq p$.
-If $q$ is split in $\Q(\sqrt{D_1})$ or $\Q(\sqrt{D_2})$, then $\ord_{\mathfrak{q}}(J_p(\tau_1,\tau_2))=0$.
+If $q$ is split in $\QQ(\sqrt{D_1})$ or $\QQ(\sqrt{D_2})$, then $\ord_{\mathfrak{q}}(J_p(\tau_1,\tau_2))=0$.
 Otherwise, let $\Ord$ be a maximal order in the quaternion algebra ramified at $p,q$.
 Then there exist optimal embeddings $\phi_1,\phi_2$ of discriminants $D_1,D_2$ into $\Ord$ for which

 In other words, the exponents of primes above $q$ in the factorizations of $J_p(\tau_1,\tau_2)$ are given by $q-$weighted intersection numbers associated to optimal embeddings of $D_1,D_2$ into a maximal order in the indefinite quaternion algebra ramified at $p,q$. \end{conjecture}